tc39/proposal-smart-pipelines/readme.md

 is lexically bound and statically analyzable.
 It is also cannot be accidentally bound; the developer must opt into binding it by using the pipe operator.
 It also cannot be accidentally used; it is a syntax error when `#` is used outside of a pipeline body.
-[TO DO: Link to pertinent grammar sections.]
+[TODO: Link to pertinent grammar sections.]

-Should this proposal be accepted, the door becomes opened to extending the topic concept to other syntax forms, potentially multiplying its benefits toward reading and writing, while perhaps preserving [static analyzability][] and… [TO DO]
+Should this proposal be accepted, the door becomes opened to extending the topic concept to other syntax forms, potentially multiplying its benefits toward reading and writing, while perhaps preserving [static analyzability][] and… [TODO]

-[TO DO: Note on forward compatibility with these possibilities.]
+[TODO: Note on forward compatibility with these possibilities.]

-[TO DO: Add, to above, a version of second example with `do` blocks showcasing the `#|>` idiom.]
+[TODO: Add, to above, a version of second example with `do` blocks showcasing the `#|>` idiom.]

-[TO DO: Can partial application be integrated with topics?]
+[TODO: Can partial application be integrated with topics?]

 #### Headless property access
 This example demonstrates a possible future “headless property” syntax in which